Lewis-Kelley/cyclomatic-paths/README.md

 - The number of paths you get from this tool will likely disagree with the Cyclomatic Complexity metric from your favorite Ruby code quality tool.
 Whether that is a bug or not is unclear.

+	- Path analysis stops on return, ignoring dead code; most tools do not factor the effect of returning into their cc calculations

 	- rubocop ignores iterator methods like (0..10).each, even though they are really just loops.
 Is this a bug in rubocop?
 It's hard to say; iterators don't exist in McCabe's world.
 The iterators' blocks could alternatively be considered anonymous functions that should have their own CC measure separate from the parent code.
 Or not.

 	- rubocop treats "if a or b" as two decisions, but treats "when a,b" as one, even though they are the exact same thing!